MetaMask/metamask-docs/docs/guide/snaps-concepts.md

 In practice, here are some examples that would break the above policy:

 1. Allowing extraction of private keys outside the snap in any way, especially through RPC or network connections
-2. Arbitrary code execution with access to private keys
+2. Arbitrary code execution with access to private keys.
-3. Not informing the user properly or not getting informed consent before doing a destructive operation, for example a transaction
+3. Not informing the user properly or not getting informed consent before doing a destructive operation, for example a transaction.
-4. Asking for consent but ignoring the decison
+4. Asking for consent but ignoring the decision.
-5. A bug that leads to any of the above
+5. A bug that leads to any of the above.

 And here are some examples of abiding by the above policy: